Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 Druid can summon plenty of minions that result in its small army.
 This can become tedious to manage, but they do offer plenty of bonuses and distractions for enemies.

-Conjure Minor Elemental - either Mud or Ice Mephits
+Conjure Minor Elementalβ - either Mud or Ice Mephits

-Conjure Woodland Being - summons a Dryad, that has free
+Conjure Woodland Beingβ - summons a Dryad, that has free

-- Drayd's special action
+Spike Growth.- Drayd's special action

 Fallen Lover, summons a Wood Woad to fight by your side.

-Conjure Elemental - summoning one of Myrmidons especially Water can cover the whole battlefield in Water, making enemies weak to Ice and Lightning.
+Conjure Elementalβ - summoning one of Myrmidons especially Water can cover the whole battlefield in Water, making enemies weak to Ice and Lightning.

 Early Game Combat